FredRobinson123/RenovationAgent/README.md

 4. **Sign in & test the chat:**
    - Navigate to `http://localhost:5173`
    - Sign in with a Clerk user (create one in the dashboard if needed)
-   - Send a chat message; the frontend forwards the Clerk session token to the backend, which verifies it before running the workflow.
+   - Send a chat message; the frontend forwards the Clerk session token to the backend, which now routes everything through the lead renovation agent.

 ## Image uploads & cleanup